 Where to Stay

 Many hotels are extremely welcoming; however, not all South African hotels accept children under the age of 10.
 Therefore, it's important that you research your accommodation choices carefully and never rely on being able to simply turn up with small children.
 B&Bs and self-catering accommodation are usually quite flexible, while another possibility is to look at hiring a private villa or apartment.
 The generous rand/dollar exchange rate helps to make this an affordable option.

 Children on Safari

 If you're wondering whether or not safaris and children go together, the answer is usually absolutely and unequivocally yes.
 After all, they are the next generation of planetary caretakers and perhaps get the most enjoyment out of the African bush.
 However, young children may not have the patience necessary to sit quietly in a game vehicle for hours on end, and as such, many places only recommend safaris for children aged seven and older.
-However, you know your children best, and the correct age to take your kids on safari is a judgement call you must make for yourself.
+However, you know your children best, and the correct age to take your kids on safari is a judgment call you must make for yourself.